Dean-Forest-Tech/silverstripe-call-to-actions/README.md

 ## Templates

-This module exposes `$getRenderedCustomMenu(slug)` into all controllers and can be called anywhere from within a controller.
+This module exposes `$GetCTA("slug")` into all controllers and can be called anywhere from within a controller.

 Each `CallToAction` uses `forTemplate` to handle rendering their data, so you could also link `CallToAction`s to your own pages or objects and load them